 - Sell products and services to customers in first-world countries.

 - Teach English online to students in foreign countries.

 This strategy allows for ultimate flexibility.
 You’re the boss.
 Work from wherever your heart desires as long as you have an internet connection.

 To do this, you do NOT need a business degree, you do NOT have to be a computer programmer, and you do NOT need a lot of money to invest.

 In fact, you can learn everything you need to know using free resources on the internet (just be careful who you listen to).

 (Want to learn more about starting an online business you can work on from anywhere in the world?
-Check out Location Rebel for tons of great resources and advice)
+Check out the Location Rebel website and my Location Rebel Academy Review for tons of great resources and advice).